16315 N 115TH AVE. SURPRISE AZ 85378 623-972-8019

 Frank C. Robinson, Del Webb Vice President of Land Development, attended our annual meeting on December 13th, 1996, stating that they would develop another 28 acres of our compound if we’d take their new development, Sun City Grand, into our compound.
 The spaceholders voted along with the Board of Directors to take them in for the new expansion.
 Our compound was overflowing with R.V.’s and even the temporary area was full.
 In 1997, the new expansion area was finally complete and Sun City Grand moved in.

-In 2005, the last 12 acres were developed.
-Since this land was in the floodplain, fill had to be brought in to put it above the floodplain.
-The land was built up and the compound is now complete.
+In 2005, the most southern 12 acres were developed.
+Since this land was in the flood plain, fill had to be brought in to put it above the flood plain.
+In 2017 the latest section of land was completed.
+The compound is now complete.

-As of this writing in September 2013, there are 4,445 spaces in the world’s best compound.
+As of this writing in December 2017, there are about 5,000 spaces in the world’s best compound.
 We, the members of the Del Webb Communities, are very lucky people to have such a place to store our R.V.s.